maxbrenner-ai/Multi-Agent-Distributed-PPO-Traffc-light-control/README.md

 ###  MARL
 ![1x1 grid](/images/1_1-grid.png)

 For example, the action space for a single intersection is 2 as either the NS light can be green or the EW light can be greed.

 ![2x2 grid](/images/2_2-grid.png)

-The numebr of actions for a 2x2 grid is 2^4 = 16.
+The number of actions for a 2x2 grid is 2^4 = 16.
 For example if 1 means NS is green and 0 means EW is green.
 Then 1011 in binary (13 in decimal) would mean that 3 of the 4 intersections are NS green.
 This can become a problem as the grid gets even bigger.

 ![MARL](/images/marl.png)